 How do I get this service?

 Contact your local Health and Social Care Partnership office and ask for an assessment of your needs.
-We will discuss your needs with you and arrange a visit by the reablement team (Word, 29kb).
+We will discuss your needs with you and arrange a visit by the Reablement Team.
 If you're in hospital, staff will contact the Health and Social Care Partnership who will involve the Reablement Team.

 Wherever possible we will involve family and friends who help with your care and support.
 If you receive other support, we will share your support plan and progress.